garrettw/vitals/README.md

 I'm not interested in tackling that as it involves a lot of extra work for not much benefit.

-**I highly recommend combining Vitals with the excellent [MQ+](https://github.com/mcaskill/sass-mq) media query library to create responsive grids and font sizes.**
+**I highly recommend combining Vitals with the excellent [MQ+](https://github.com/mcaskill/sass-mq) media query library to create responsive grids and font sizes.** But Breakpoints is ok too.

 ## How to use Vitals in your Sass project